kbalog/uis-dat630-fall2016/assignment-3/README.md

   - You need to compute the background language model on the entire collection.
 Using only the top-ranked documents is wrong, and solutions that do that won't be accepted.
   - Using Dirichlet smoothing should perform better than Jelinek-Mercer smoothing.
 When using Dirichlet smoothing, you might want to use different smoothing parameter values for the different fields.
-  - Use a single shard for the Elasticsearch index (otherwise the term statistics you get may be wrong).
+  - Use a single shard for the Elasticsearch index (otherwise the term statistics you get may be wrong); you need to set it

 ## Submission